Terry Gross: Career

 Gross began her radio career in 1973 at WBFO, an NPR CPB-funded college station, then broadcasting from the Main Street Campus of the University at Buffalo in Buffalo, New York, where she started out as a volunteer on a show called Woman Power, then co-hosted This is Radio.
 Typical subjects of these shows were women's rights and public affairs.

 In 1975, she moved to WHYY-FM in Philadelphia, Pennsylvania, to host and produce Fresh Air, which was a local interview program at the time.
 In 1985, Fresh Air with Terry Gross went national, being distributed weekly by NPR.
 It became a daily program two years later.
-Gross typically conducts the interviews from the WHYY-FM studios in Philadelphia, with her subject at the studio of a local NPR affiliate convenient to them connected via telephone or satellite feed.
+Gross typically conducts the interviews from the WHYY-FM studios in Philadelphia, with her subject at the studio of a local NPR affiliate convenient to them, connected via telephone or satellite feed.
 For the majority of these conversations, Gross is not face-to-face with her subjects.
 Gross creates a daily show that is an hour long, usually includes two interviews, and is distributed to over 190 NPR stations.
 The show reaches an audience of millions of daily listeners.
-Many of the producers and staff on Gross's show have been with her since the late 1970s to 1980s.
+Many of the producers and staff on Gross's show have been with her since the late 1970s and 1980s.

 Interview style

 The San Francisco Chronicle wrote that Gross's interviews are "a remarkable blend of empathy, warmth, genuine curiosity, and sharp intelligence."
 Gross prides herself on preparation; prior to interviewing guests, she reads their books, watches their movies, or listens to their CDs.
 The Boston Phoenix opined that "Terry Gross ... is almost certainly the best cultural interviewer in America, and one of the best all-around interviewers, period.
 Her smart, thoughtful questioning pushes her guests in unlikely directions.
 Her interviews are revelatory in a way other people's seldom are."

-Gross said that when she first started working in radio, her voice was much higher with anxiety.
+Gross said that when she first started working in radio, her voice was much higher due to anxiety.
 For years she took singing lessons, and has worked to relax her voice and to achieve a more natural, deeper tone.
 Much has been written about Gross's voice, and the precision of her use of language has been the subject of much analysis.